qu8n/pennplanner/README.md

 ## Features

 - Drag and drop courses to plan your entire degree journey
-- View full details of each course, including ratings from and link to [MCIT Central](https://mcitcentral.com/)
+- View full details of each course, including ratings from [MCIT Central](https://mcitcentral.com/)
 - View, filter, sort, and search the entire Penn Engineering Online course catalog
-- Receive warnings for missing prerequisites or corequisites in your planner
+- Receive warnings for missing prerequisites or other requirements in your planner

 ## Built with

 - Typescript
 - React
+- Tailwind CSS
 - Next.js
-- Tailwind CSS
+- Vercel Deployment
 - Supabase Auth with Google OAuth
 - Supabase's PostgreSQL database